-As a lifestyle blogger and someone who frequents Instagram, I often find myself irritated and annoyed with the constant change of themes, algorithms, and statistics.
+As a lifestyle blogger who frequents Instagram, I often find myself irritated and annoyed with Social Media.
+There is this constant change of themes, algorithms, and statistics.
 I feel like I am constantly bombarded with Influencers and social media gurus constantly pushing how to have a more aesthetically pleasing feed to gain more followers.
 Because I share my life with others online and write about different things God is showing me, it can be hard to find pictures that relate to those different things through an array of perfectly stacked books, coffee shops, and cityscapes

 Maybe its because I am always wanting to create something new or I am easily bored with looking at the same style over and over again but I really cannot seem to stick with anything for more than a few single posts.
 Sometimes I am in the mood to post nature photos because of a fun hike I took with my husband.
 Sometimes I am in the mood to post cityscapes and coffee shops because I love old, architectural buildings.
 Other times, I am in the mood to post art, things I’ve made, or my outfit of the day because I feel confident.

 That’s okay, though!
 I think in life, it is essential to push beyond our boundaries and learn different aspects of art and the world around us.
 As human beings, we are always changing into who God is creating us to be.
 We change our clothes, we change our hair, and we change the music we listen to so why should social media be any different?

 I may have a love-hate relationship with Instagram.
 But, I think that if we are more in tune of how we are feeling and what we like to post, we should be able to post whatever we want to.
 The best part of social media is that your profile is personally yours.
 You should never feel inferior because of random strangers on Instagram.
 Life isn’t always about looking good.
 Stop trying to make sure everything looks perfect.